Many destinations have “signature events.”

 If you go to Hawaii, chances are you’ll attend a luau.
 Headed to Orlando?
 An event at Disney is likely in your future.
 But what about Grand Rapids, Michigan?
 That’s the question Amy Young, president of Destination Consultants, asked herself.

-“I realized Grand Rapids really didn't have a signature event, and it would be nice to incorporate the river into the event since the name of our city is Grand Rapids,” said Young, CMP, CTA.
+“I realized Grand Rapids really didn't have a signature event, and it would be nice to incorporate the river into events since the name of our city is Grand Rapids,” said Young, CMP, CTA.

 So Young began planning events for the Gillett Bridge, a 474-foot long, 27-foot wide pedestrian bridge over the Grand River.
 The downtown structure conveniently connects the convention center with Ah-Nab-Awen Park and the Gerald R. Ford Presidential Museum.